 The ‘Rape Melania’ Sign Hoax of Jack Posobiec

 Jack Posobiec describes himself as the Special Projects Director of “Citizens for Trump”.
 He was one of the coordinators of the so-called ‘DeploraBall’ which was held in conjunction with Trump’s inauguration in January 2017.
-He has described alt-right leader and white supremacist Richard Spencer as “indispensible”.
+He once, in a now-deleted tweet, described alt-right leader and white supremacist Richard Spencer as “indispensible”.

 He’s the sort of person who says “Infowars is not fake news”, referring to the conspiracy theory media outlet run by 9/11 Truther Alex Jones.
 He’s also, like Jones, something of a Birther, posting fake videos of Obama discussing his birthplace and plugging Alex’s own ridiculous Birther propaganda.